morganstanley/testplan/doc/en/observability.rst

 is traced as a single span, without breaking down into individual suites or cases.

 Each span captures timing information, attributes, and status (pass/fail), allowing you to visualize the complete test execution in your observability platform.
+When logging is enabled, all logs are automatically correlated with their corresponding spans via trace_id and span_id.

 Configuration
 -------------